KristoferN/docs/source/includes/_properties.md

 Key          | Default      | Description
 -------------|--------------|---------------------------------------------------
 after_html   | string       | Output html after property html.
 Can be a html string or a callable function.
-Will be wrapped in a div with class `papi-after-html` and a data attribute with the property type. before_html  | string       | Output html before property html.
+Will be wrapped in a div with class `papi-after-html` and a data attribute with the property type. **Since 2.3.0** before_html  | string       | Output html before property html.
 Can be a html string or a callable function.
-Will be wrapped in a div with class `papi-before-html` and a data attribute with the property type. capabilities | array        | Can be a string with a role or capability or a array with many values description  | empty string | Disable the property, won’t show in WordPress admin disabled     | false        | The introduction text that will appear below the title text of the property.
+Will be wrapped in a div with class `papi-before-html` and a data attribute with the property type. **Since 2.3.0** capabilities | array        | Can be a string with a role or capability or a array with many values description  | empty string | Disable the property, won’t show in WordPress admin disabled     | false        | The introduction text that will appear below the title text of the property.
 You could write your help text here.
 With `\n` you can create new lines in the description